FranzTutao/filter-known-tracks/README.md

 - add blacklist and whitelist for playlists
 - allow specific path where playlist is put
 - allow custom description
+- toggle welcome message and make it customizable
-- toggle between all and self-owned tracks
+- toggle between all and self-owned tracks from your library
-- add option to make playlist with only tracks that are also in your library to find common tracks
+- add option to make/ compare playlist with tracks that are in your library to find tracks in common

-## Known bugs:

-## Improve code
+#### Improve code

-- check all comments and improve them
-- type everything
 - restructure code to have the things we expect first, and not the edge cases
 - add utils class for map to handle everything map related
-- get rid of recursion
-- rewrite functions to only take an array instead of array or string
+- use Error instead of undefined/ null
-- change console log levels to suitable ones
+- make functions smaller and thereby easier to test and modify

+## Known bugs:

 ## Useful Links